Concentration - Applied Arts - Music

 **May not use music appreciation courses (based on course description and title).

-Note: This concentration requires a minimum of 36 credits.
+Notes: This concentration requires a minimum of 36 credits.
+Only grades of C or higher may be included in the concentration.

 Student Learning OutcomesStudents who graduate with a concentration in Music will: